 While there is some data to show that very early scanning during therapeutic hypothermia (2-3 days after birth) can be obtained safely, practical considerations should be taken for moving a baby being cooled in terms of maintenance of temperature, particularly given the heating effect of MRI on the infant.
-In a small number of infants with severe HIE early MRI (i.e.: within the first 72 hours) may be clinically indicated, particularly where redirection of intensive care is being considered.
+In a small number of infants with severe HIE, early MRI (i.e. within the first 72 hours) may be clinically indicated, particularly where redirection of intensive care is being considered.
 However, the reorientation towards palliative care should not be delayed while MRI is sought if criteria for discontinuing intensive care, as described in RCPCH and GMC guidance, are met.
+In some centres, post-mortem MRI may be used to complement conventional autopsy.
+However, the use of MRI in post-mortem examination is beyond the scope of this framework.

-Late (repeat) imaging (beyond one month of age), rarely provides any additional information on the nature and extent of injury.
-Repeat imaging is usually only necessary if initial imaging has been of poor quality or there are unexplained new or persisting neurological symptoms in the infant.
+Repeat imaging (beyond one month of age) rarely provides any additional information on the nature and extent of injury.
+Repeat imaging is usually only necessary if initial imaging has been of poor quality, certain important sequences were omitted, e.g. MRV or MRA, or there are unexplained new or persisting neurological symptoms in the infant not explained by the original images.